-When applying for Tier 1 Entrepreneur ILR you must apply online.
+You apply for Tier 1 Entrepreneur ILR online.
 After you submit your application you will be asked to provide your fingerprints and a digital photo.
 This is referred to as your biometric information.
 You will usually be told whether your application has been successful within 6 months of providing that information.

 If your application is complex and will take longer, you will be contacted.
 This could be because, for example, your supporting documents need to be verified, you need to attend an interview or because of your personal circumstances, such as you have a criminal conviction.

-Extending Tier 1 Entrepreneur visa prior to ILR
+Extending your Tier 1 Entrepreneur visa prior to ILR

 - You registered as either a director or member of a UK partnership, or as self-employed, no more than 6 months after the date you were given permission to stay in the UK under a Tier 1 Entrepreneur visa